Frimley Health has reinforced its commitment to supporting British military personnel across its community by signing up to the Armed Forces Covenant.

 It will ensure the trust promotes its forces-friendly credentials and supports military personnel and families in their treatment.
 It will also ensure support for veterans and reservists employed by the trust.

-Frimley Health was recently recognised as a Bronze Award status employer for veterans, cadet volunteers and reservists.
+Frimley Health has since been recognised as a Silver Award status employer for veterans, cadet volunteers and reservists.
 This includes supporting families and spouses of personnel and encouraging employment of former servicemen and women.